 An environmental health officer should inspect your home.
 They use the Housing Health and Safety Rating System to check if the conditions in your home are a risk to your health or safety.

-Environmental health can't take formal enforcement action against the council, but it can:
+It can't take formal enforcement action against the council.

 Use your council's complaints procedure if the housing office won't do the work that's needed or doesn't pay attention to the environment health report.

 Environmental health can take enforcement action against the housing association.
 They may order them to take action to tackle the problems in your home.

 Use your housing association's complaints procedure if they don't do the work that's needed.

 Last updated 02 Mar 2018 | © Shelter